a-sriel/project-2/devlog.md

 2025-11-16 14:16

 I really need to get at least one part of the thread synchronization working.
 I've realized this bank simulation is similar to to the barbershop problem provided in the textbook, so I am going to try to build my semaphore logic based off of that.

+I temporarily threw all of my code into a new file titled test.cpp and am going to start from scratch.
+I need to look at everything with a pair of fresh eyes.
+I have set up a new customer() function, and created three customer threads in main.